About Sharon Phelan, LCSW, PMH-C

 Therapy Process

-• If you’re interested in working with me, we’ll start by scheduling a 15 minute phone call to briefly discuss what you’re seeking support with, and if/how I may be able to help.
+If you’re interested in working with me, we’ll start by scheduling a 15 minute phone call to briefly discuss what you’re seeking support with, and how I may be able to help.
 This is also an opportunity for you to ask questions and get an idea of what it’s like to speak with me.
-If we decide that we are a good match, we will move forward with scheduling an intake session.
+If we’re a good match, we’ll move forward with scheduling an intake session.
 If it doesn’t seem to be the right fit for your needs or my experience, I will gladly share some referrals for clinicians who might be a better match for your needs.

-• During your intake session, I’ll get to know a bit more about you- your history, current challenges, goals, and interests.
-We will work together to develop a plan regarding where to start, and what types of therapeutic approaches we may use throughout treatment.
-We will also go over some logistics such as scheduling, informed consent, confidentiality, etc.
+During your intake session, I’ll get to know a bit more about you- your history, current challenges, goals, and interests.
+We will work together to develop a plan regarding where to start, and what types of approaches we may use throughout treatment.
+We’ll also go over some logistics such as scheduling, informed consent, confidentiality, etc.

-• The process of therapy looks slightly different for everyone, and is dependent on your specific needs and goals.
+The process of therapy looks slightly different for everyone, depending on each individual’s specific needs and goals.
 To give you a general idea, a typical session might feel like a casual conversation- we highlight areas that are going well, and check-in on the areas that are challenging.
 Sometimes sessions involve a lot of unpacking and processing, and sometimes they involve more skill-building or education.
 What we focus on, and at what pace, is largely up to you.

 Education, Licensure, & Experience